abhiii-raj/WEB-DEV-Journey/Backend3/README.md

                    |--index5.js

-If we have inside public more that one file to apply,
+If we have inside public more than one file to apply,

                 app.use(express.static(path.join(__dirname, "/public/js")));
                 app.use(express.static(path.join(__dirname, "/public/css")));